Aziz-Ru/CSE-Degree/Js/Readme.md

 - Names can also begin with $ and _ (but we will not use it in this tutorial).
 - Names are case sensitive (y and Y are different variables).
 - Reserved words (like JavaScript keywords) cannot be used as names.

+# Hoisting
+You can use the variable before it is declared.It's only done by var
 # var
 Variables declared with the var always have Global Scope.
 - Variables defined with var can be redeclared.